insooth/insooth.github.io/heterogeneous-swap.md

 While `std::swap` cannot be defined for two different types, and neither `vector` constructor takes `string` as an argument to steal its contents (cf. `move`), nor `string` constructor does that for `vector`, we have to look for another solution.
 This article is an attempt to use structural equivalence and custom allocators as an enabler of heterogeneous swap.

 Side note.
 Revision C++14 of the language brings [`T std::exchange(T&, U&&)`](https://en.cppreference.com/w/cpp/utility/exchange) that implements a heteregenous "replace with" algorithm.
+Unfortunately, there is a type constraint put on objects of type `T` that states there shall be possible to move-assign objects of type `U` to `T` objects, i.e. `T` shall define a move-assignment operator that takes a `U` object.
+In other words, definition of `T` type assumes both the existence and the properties of `U` type, and explicitly exposes mechanics to _cooperate_ with the internals of that type, which all is not in scope of our case.

 ## Equivalence